union-imgcross icon

 Entitlements Explanations

-Statutory Working Hours (full time working hours in Denmark) Denmark's general working hours are 37 per week.
-They are primarily Monday through Friday between 6:00 a.m. and 6:00 p.m.
+Statutory Working Hours (full-time working hours in Denmark) Denmark's general working hours are 37 per week, primarily Monday through Friday between 6:00 a.m. and 6:00 p.m.
 The lunch break is normally 30 minutes long.

 Rest Period A break is mandatory if a continuous shift lasts more than 6 hours.
-The length of the break depends on its purpose, such as whether it is a meal break.
+The length of the break depends on its purpose, such as meal breaks.

 Maternity Leave & Paternity Leave Denmark laws sanction a total of 50 weeks of parental leave.
-The mother can take four weeks of leave before the child is born and up to 14 weeks after the birth.
-For 32 weeks after, the mother and father may freely share the parental leave.
+Mothers can take four weeks of leave before childbirth and up to 14 weeks after giving birth.
+For the following 32 weeks, both mother and father may freely share parental leave.

 Sick Leave and other leaves Employees may take sick leave for 30 days with pay.

 Annual Leave Entitlement Per the Danish Holiday Act, every employee gets 2.08 days of paid leave every month, which adds up to five weeks of paid holidays yearly.
-Employees accumulate holidays over 12 months and then get 16 months to use up at least 4 weeks in these holidays.
+Employees accumulate holidays over 12 months and have 16 months in which they must use at least 4 weeks of holidays.

 Book a Demo with Skuad experts to learn about tailor-made solutions for your business needs.